Fireproof Insulation And Other Fire-Resistant Materials

 As it’s often made from mineral rock, rockwool insulation has an extremely high melting temperature, which is why many people choose this as a fireproof insulation material in their homes.

-What Are The Best Fire-Resistant Building Materials?
+What Are The Best Fire-Resistant Materials For Buildings?

-Fireproof insulation isn’t the only fire-resistant building material you should consider using in your construction project.
+Fireproof insulation isn’t the only fire-resistant material you should consider using in your construction project.
 From bricks to slate and from sandstone to timber, here’s what you need to know about the fire-resistant properties of common building materials:

 - Bricks - as bricks are made in a fire kiln, they’re able to withstand extremely high levels of heat, and are thought to be fire-resistant up to temperatures of 1200°C